Advertisements

 An insightful approach to investment is prefaced by the importance of certainty over potential return; certainty fosters a sense of security that allows for thoughtful decision-making.

-Imagine two opportunities presented before you: the first option offers a 90% chance of a 50% gain but a 10% chance of a 20% loss
+Imagine two opportunities presented before you: the first option offers a 90% chance of a 50% gain but a 10% chance of a 20% loss.The second option presents a 50% chance of tripling your investment but a 50% risk of total loss.Which would you choose?

 The sage Sun Tzu articulated similar ideas in his ancient texts: "The best warriors prepare for the invincibility of themselves while waiting for the enemy's moment of weakness."